 Once appropriately configured, the usable password hashes are stored in the managed domain.
 If you delete the managed domain, any password hashes stored at that point are also deleted.

 Synchronized credential information in Microsoft Entra ID can't be re-used if you later create a managed domain - you must reconfigure the password hash synchronization to store the password hashes again.
 Previously domain-joined VMs or users won't be able to immediately authenticate - Microsoft Entra ID needs to generate and store the password hashes in the new managed domain.

 Microsoft Entra Connect Cloud Sync is not supported with Domain Services.
 On-premises users need to be synced using Microsoft Entra Connect in order to be able to access domain-joined VMs.
 For more information, see Password hash sync process for Domain Services and Microsoft Entra Connect.

 The steps to generate and store these password hashes are different for cloud-only user accounts created in Microsoft Entra ID versus user accounts that are synchronized from your on-premises directory using Microsoft Entra Connect.

-A cloud-only user account is an account that was created in your Microsoft Entra directory using either the Microsoft Entra admin center or Azure AD PowerShell cmdlets.
+A cloud-only user account is an account that was created in your Microsoft Entra directory by using either the Microsoft Entra admin center or PowerShell.
 These user accounts aren't synchronized from an on-premises directory.